jherekhealy/CharFuncPricing.jl/README.md

 | [![Build Status](https://travis-ci.org/jherekhealy/CharFuncPricing.jl.svg?branch=master)](https://travis-ci.org/jherekhealy/CharFuncPricing.jl) | [![codecov.io](http://codecov.io/github/jherekhealy/CharFuncPricing.jl/coverage.svg?branch=master)](http://codecov.io/github/jherekhealy/CharFuncPricing.jl?branch=master) |

 Julia package to provide reference European option prices for stochastic volatility models with a known characteristic function, such as the Heston stochastic volatility model.
+For the Heston model, a function provides the first, second and fourth cumulants through analytical formulas.

 The code is not meant for production purpose and does not cater for corner cases.
 It however supports arbitrary precision via the Nemo package.

 ## Installation